-With Tuscany as your backdrop, students will unpack and analyze the spectacular visual languages of Italy, find inspiration and fresh ideas by studying the region's renowned classical art and architecture, and consider how—through collaboration and personal reflection—historical forms, artisan techniques, and eternal questions may be renewed, reinterpreted, and reinvigorated for the 21st century.
+With Andalucia as your backdrop, students will unpack and analyze the spectacular visual languages of Spain, find inspiration and fresh ideas by studying the region's renowned classical art and architecture, and consider how—through collaboration and personal reflection—historical forms, artisan techniques, and eternal questions may be renewed, reinterpreted, and reinvigorated for the 21st century.
 A new space changes your process, a new process changes your work, and in doing so, you will hone your craft, refine technique, and discover new ways of approaching, thinking about, and working with design and typography.

 Departure from home country with all your supplies packed.

 Course / Residency, Tour of the hotel/city, meet and greet, celebration dinner, AIP overview

 Tour of Carmona, Course / Residency, art and design making, communal lunch/dinner

 Course / Residency, art and design making, communal dinner, teacher presentations